PrajaktaSelukar/Interview-Preparation/README.md

 I have divided the questions into two parts - Basic and Intermediate.

-The questions are curated list provided by Love Babbar and GeeksforGeeks.
-Follow his Placement Series on Youtube to get a guidance.

-I tried to solve a single problem in different approaches to understand how to build a solution from Naive method till we get a optimize its time and space complexity.
+I tried to solve a single problem in different approaches to understand how to build a solution from Naive method till we optimize its time and space complexity.

 I hope this help you in your coding journey and feel free to fork or download this repo.